VineetkumarPatil/docker_examples/PostgreSQL/README.md

 * [Support](#support)

 ##### Introduction
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; This is  a simple application demonstrating the usage of dockers and how can we fit multiple services in a single conatiner.
-The idea is to build a simple python application interatcing with a postgresql database.
+The idea is to build a simple python application interacting with a postgresql database.
 We will club both python application and database in a single container showing off the ability of container to hold multiple services.

 ##### Requirements
  - A simple python applciation to interact to postgresql database.